IsaacSchemm/SxmForLms/README.md

 * Decoding and forwarding SiriusXM audio streams to devices on the local network
 * Sending commands to Lyrion Media Server via telnet
-    * Automatically managing folders in Favorites:
+    * Automatically managing the "SiriusXM" folder in Favorites
-        * SiriusXM
-        * Brown noise
     * Use of a third-party remote to activate built-in functions by simulating real buttons on the remote or device, or to activate special functions, including:
         * CD playback (using the host computer's CD drive)
         * Load preset